Kingman Brewster Jr.: Diplomacy

-While serving as Yale's president, he was nominated by President Jimmy Carter on April 7, 1977, to serve as U.S. Ambassador to the Court of St James's.
+While serving as Yale's president, Brewster was nominated by President Jimmy Carter on April 7, 1977, to serve as U.S. Ambassador to the Court of St James's.
 He was confirmed by the United States Senate on April 29, 1977, and he served from 1977 to 1981.

 Secretary of State Cyrus Vance, a member of the Yale Corporation, and a close personal friend, recommended him to President Carter for the position.
 Despite his lack of diplomatic experience, the British press was pleased with the appointment, calling Brewster potentially the best ambassador since David K. E. Bruce.
-They described Brewster as a "New England Patrician" and expressed delight at his gold ring with his family motto in Norman French.
+They described Brewster as a "New England patrician" and expressed delight at his gold ring with his family motto in Norman French.
 "My role," he said at the time, "is trying to advise my Government on British attitudes and concerns in the fullest way possible."

 He was called to step in and resolve difficulties between United Nations Ambassador Andrew Young and the British Foreign Office.
 This was followed by smoothing out American/British difficulties over policy toward Rhodesia (Zimbabwe), which helped lead to the end of minority white rule in that country.
-Brewster reveled in the "good life" of London and took advantage of the range of social occasions from dinner with Elizabeth II of the United Kingdom to quaffing a pint of ale in a working class pub, saying, "Becoming aware of the richness and variety here is a lot of fun."
+Brewster reveled in the "good life" of London and took advantage of the range of social occasions from dinner with Elizabeth II of the United Kingdom to quaffing a pint of ale in a working-class pub, saying, "Becoming aware of the richness and variety here is a lot of fun."